 The “Microsoft tech support” scam catches people out every single day.
 Some people take it upon themselves to waste the scammers’ time, or even antagonize them.
 In truth, neither is a good idea.

-Here’s why it would be better if you just hang up.
+Here’s why it would be better if you just hang up on fake tech support.

 The Microsoft Tech Support Scam

 This telephone tech support scam should feel familiar.

 The phone rings.
 At the other end is someone claiming to be from “Microsoft Technical Support”, or something similar.
 Your caller will typically have a thick Indian accent, and an Anglicized name.